-The program director(s) serves as the official academic advisor for all the doctoral students.
-Students work with the director(s) on program planning, coursework, scheduling, record keeping with the program office, and monitoring of student progress through the doctoral program.
+A member of the core doctoral faculty will official academic advisor for all the doctoral students.
+Students work with their advisor on program planning, coursework, scheduling, record keeping with the program office, and monitoring of student progress through the doctoral program.
 The dissertation chair, once identified, advises on research structure and progress.

-In order for all students to accomplish the goals described in this handbook, establishing a personal connection with doctoral faculty members through regular contact, individually and in small groups, is highly advised.
-Faculty members are very helpful in assisting with advice and counsel regarding selection and development of the dissertation focus area until the student selects a dissertation chair and is advanced to candidacy.
+In order for all students to accomplish the goals described in this handbook, establishing a personal connection with one's advisor and all doctoral faculty members through regular contact, individually and in small groups, is highly advised.
+Faculty members are helpful in assisting with advice and counsel regarding selection and development of the dissertation focus area until the student selects a dissertation chair and is advanced to candidacy.